electron/governance/policy/README.md

 # Project-Wide Policy

-Documents and changes here are voted on / approved by the Administration Group but can be proposed by any active member of Governance.
+> Changes to documents in the `policy` directory may be proposed by any maintainer but must be approved by the Administrative Working Group.